Virtual assistant

 Visualization

-Add/modify an overhead invoice from an expense statement
+Add/modify a general expense invoice for an expense statement

-Edit the advance payments received from an expense statement
+Edit collected advance payments for an expense statement

 API